 Your first line of defense with plantar fasciitis is to use proper foot support, which means finding the best shoes or even orthotics that provide adequate support.
 Here are a few tips on what you should wear:

-- Find a shoe that’s comfortable.
+- Find comfortable shoes.
 It may seem obvious, but if it’s uncomfortable, don’t wear it.

-- Choose shoes with a low or moderate heel that have excellent arch support and good shock absorbency.
+- Choose low- or moderate heel shoes with excellent arch support and shock absorbency.